julianacostaS/VeronaPizzeria/README.md

 ## Description

-Verona Pizzeria website is a project using CSS and HTML developed by me and a group of classmates as part of a group assignment for ICT203 Human Computer Interaction from King's Own Institute located in Sydney, Australia.
+Verona Pizzeria website is a project using CSS and HTML developed by Diogo Poletti and I as part of a group assignment for ICT203 Human Computer Interaction from King's Own Institute located in Sydney, Australia.

 ## Screenshot